collegedude9300/blog-starter-app/_posts/life105_socialskills.md

 Friendships work when people are interested in being friends, and if the other person seems nice.
 However, to make a lasting friendship, there needs to be common ground.
 What that means is someone that has things in common with you.
 ### 3. Location and Timing:
 Another part of making friends is locations and timing.
 Here are some examples of good locations:
- - ### Coffee Shops
+ - - Coffee Shops
- -  ### College
+ -  - College
     (particularly in mutual classes, or events)
- - ### Work
+ - - Work
- - ### Concerts (when it's not too noisy)
+ - - Concerts (when it's not too noisy)
  Here are some examples of bad locations:
- -  Library (people are trying to either read, or study)
+ - -  Library (people are trying to either read, or study)
- -  Bars (too much peer pressure into drinking)
+ - -  Bars (too much peer pressure into drinking)
- -  Streets (people may be in a hurry)
+ - -  Streets (people may be in a hurry)
- -  Church
+ - -  Church  (people are trying to listen to the service)
- (people are trying to listen to the service)
+ - - Funerals (people are too emotional during this time)
- While we have our good locations, timing is everything too.
+- -  While we have our good locations, timing is everything too.
 Here are some examples of good timing and bad timing:
  ### Good Timing:
  -  People talking in a coffee shop (wait for a pause and see if they're interested first)
  -  College during events, or at the end of class, or start of class